p5-shorten/www-shorten/README.md

 # LICENCE AND COPYRIGHT

-This module is free software.
-You can redistribute it and/or modify it under the terms of the Artistic License 2.0.
+Copyright (c) 2002 by Iain Truskett.

-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # SEE ALSO